jovan-sremacki/url-shortener/README.md

 ```

 If you're encountering issues with the automated setup script or prefer to configure your environment manually, the following guide offers a detailed, step-by-step approach to setting up your project environment.

-## Prerequisites
-Before beginning the setup, ensure the following software is installed on your machine:

-- Docker: For creating and managing containers.
-Docker Desktop is recommended for Windows and macOS users.
-- Docker Compose: Typically included with Docker Desktop on Windows and macOS, but may need to be installed separately on Linux.
-- Git: For cloning the repository (if applicable).
-- PHP: If you plan to run any PHP commands outside of Docker containers.
-- Composer: For managing PHP dependencies.
-- Node.js and npm: For managing JavaScript dependencies and running scripts (if your project uses Node.js).

 ## Manual Environment Setup Instructions